Transgender people in sports: Testosterone and athletic ability

 A 2021 systematic review found that significant decreases in measures of strength, lean body mass and muscle area were observed after 12 months of hormone therapy, while the values remained above those observed in cisgender women, even after 36 months, suggesting that trans women "may retain strength advantages over cisgender women."
 Effects of longer duration therapy were unclear due to scarcity of data.

 A 38-page draft document from World Rugby's transgender working group in 2020 acknowledged that rugby players who are cisgender women, when tackled by a player who has gone through male puberty, are at a significantly greater risk of injury.
 The working group calculated that increased injury risk for typical players with female characteristics when tackled by a typical player with male characteristics was between 20 and 30%, and potentially reaching "levels twice as large" in extreme cases where the players are unusually small and large, respectively.
 Consequently, the document proposes that in the absence of persuasive evidence to the contrary, International Olympic Committee (IOC) guidelines regarding a minimum 12-month lowering of testosterone are "not fit for purpose" in the context of rugby.
 Anne Lieberman, a director of Athlete Ally, criticized this decision, saying that there were "no examples of transgender women causing serious injuries to cisgender women".

+A 2026 meta-analysis published in the British Journal of Sports Medicine found that transgender women who had undergone hormone replacement therapy for at least 1-3 years have higher average levels of lean body mass but comparable levels of physical fitness to cisgender women.
+The review concluded that existing evidence does not support the hypothesis that transgender women have inherent athletic advantages over cisgender women, and does not justify blanket bans of transgender people from sports; the authors called for further research into the physiological trajectories of transgender athletes.